adriendelsalle/jhub-on-kubespray/README.md

 sudo apt-get install openssh-server
 ```

-  - Create SSH keys
+  - Create SSH key pair

-You have to generate SSH keys pairs to allow Kubespray/Ansible automatic login using SSH.
+You have to generate SSH key pair(s) to allow Kubespray/Ansible automatic login using SSH.
-You can use a different key for each node or use the same for all nodes.
+You can use a different key pair for each node or use the same for all nodes.

 ``` bash
 ssh-keygen -b 2048 -t rsa -f /home/<local-user>/.ssh/id_rsa -q -N ""
 ```

+  - Publish your public key on nodes

-Copy the public part in the ~/.ssh/authorized_keys file of user you will use to login.
+Copy the public part in the ~/.ssh/authorized_keys file of user account you will use on node for deployment.
 You will be asked for the password corresponding to <node-user> account, then you will never be asked again for password since SSH key will be used to authenticate.

 ``` bash